RandolphKahle/doit-notes/aws-vpc-private-link.md

 ![Private Link](./static/privatelink_overview.jpg)

+## Client side

+An *Interface Endpoint* is created in a specific VPC.
+The interface endpoint ??has the name of the remote 'service' associated with it??

+Within a subnet an *endpoint network interface* presents a private IP address that allows network traffic to flow to the remote service.

+Security groups may be associated with the endpoint network interface.

+In some situations (AWS services and AWS Marketplace Partner services) a private DNS for the endpoint can be enabled.

 Supports the linkage of many *client* VPCs to a service VPC.
 The alternatives are:
 * Open the service to the internet